To find out more and simply click on the link above...

-It is not only mothers who wants to know how much maintenance they should claim.
+It is not only mothers who want to know how much maintenance they should claim.
 Fathers are very much interested in wanting to know how much they should pay.
 It is my view that there is nothing wrong with a father wanting to know whether or not he is paying too much maintenance.
 This is so as it is both parent’s responsibilities to maintain a child according to their means.
-However, what I do have issue with is when fathers try to avoid their maintenance obligations.
+However, what I do have the issue with is when fathers try to avoid their maintenance obligations.
 Even if you are unemployed, you can still pay maintenance depending on your means.
-And then you have mothers who wants to exploit the fathers.
+And then you have mothers who want to exploit the fathers.
 The same applies when the roles are reversed.
-This is when the father is the primary care giver and the mother pays him child support. – Adv.
+This is when the father is the primary caregiver and the mother pays him child support. – Adv.
 Muhammad Abduroaf LL.B LL.M – Advocate of the High Court of South Africa.

 These are two questions which are posed to me regularly.
 But what is the answer?
 What follows are certain factors I use to determine the amount of child support my clients should claim or pay when dealing with a child support matter.

 There are many factors to consider when it comes to figures in child support matters.
 Some are common to most people.
 However, depending on the situation, they won’t be the same for everyone.
 Remember, the explanation below is provided for information purposes only.
 The formula I follow is as follows:

 The reasonable needs of a child include food, clothing, accommodation, medical expenses and so on.
 Depending on the standard of living of the parents, or what the child is accustomed to, as seen later, it could include extramural expenses, the upkeep of a pony, and piano lessons.